CycloneDX/cyclonedx-python/README.rst

 License
 -------

 Permission to modify and redistribute is granted under the terms of the Apache 2.0 license.
-See the [LICENSE] file for the full license.